openshift/cluster-monitoring-operator/Documentation/user-guides/configuring-cluster-monitoring.md

 retention: <string>
 # baseImage references a base container image.
 Defaults to "quay.io/prometheus/prometheus".
 baseImage: <string>
+# replicas defines the amount of replicas for Prometheus StatefulSet.
+Defaults to 2.
+replicas: <int>
 # nodeSelector defines the nodes on which the Prometheus server will be scheduled.
 nodeSelector:
   [ - <labelname>: <labelvalue> ]